 On June 19, 2015, after 15 years in Parliament, James announced that he would not seek a 6th term in Parliament.
 He resides in Port Moody, British Columbia with wife Courtney and their son Spencer.

 On November 16, 2015, James joined the international law firm Dentons as a Senior Business Advisor, working out of the firm’s Vancouver office.
+He advises clients on matters related to public affairs, regulator matters and policy challenges.

 On May 27, 2016 James was officially installed as Chancellor of the University of Northern British Columbia.
 As Chancellor, he sits on the Board of Governors and Senate of the University.